yiisoft/yii2/docs/guide/test-fixture.md

 Also, you do not need to specify the data for auto-incremental columns.
 Yii will automatically fill the actual values into the rows when the fixture is being loaded.

-> Info: You may customize the location of the data file by setting the [[yii\test\ActiveFixture::dataFile]] property.
+> Tip: You may customize the location of the data file by setting the [[yii\test\ActiveFixture::dataFile]] property.
-> If you set this property to be false, or if you do not provide the data file, the fixture will not load any data
-> into the user table.
+> You may also override [[yii\test\ActiveFixture::getData()]] to provide the data.

 As we described earlier, a fixture may depend on other fixtures.
-For example, `UserProfileFixture` depends on `UserFixture`.
+For example, `UserProfileFixture` depends on `UserFixture` because the user profile table contains a foreign key pointing to the user table.
 The dependency is specified via the [[yii\test\Fixture::depends]] property, like the following,

 ```php